What does it mean to be a helper?

 By getting to know our Community Helpers, children get inspired by those who work to make our world a better place to live.

-If you want to learn more about all of our exciting lesson themes at Little Sunshine’s Playhouse®, contact a location near you today!
+If you want to learn more our exciting curriculum themes at Little Sunshine’s Playhouse®, contact a location near you today!

 Additional Blog Posts: